Phrase of the day: bon appetit

 In my experience, most students expect there to be some kind of formal phrase like they have in their own countries, but if you’re eating at someone’s house, the most important thing is to compliment the cook at some point during the meal (even if the food is awful!).
 In restaurants here, it really is OK just to say nothing.
 Honestly!

-Want to learn with Lexical Lab?
-Take a summer school course with us.
+Want to learn more with Lexical Lab?
+Take an online course with us.

 I believe all Muslim countries use the same expression ‘Bismi Allah” ( in the name of Allah) before grabbing our food.
 In my culture, we tend to use a lot of French expressions as well.
 French people seem to have a large repertoire of these expressions, my favorite is “bonne degustation” (taste it well).
 I like to try new food but I have never had the chance to try British food.
 My favorite foreign food is Lasagne and Kebab.